monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 For this invariant, the system ensures that every function in the contract maintains the invariant on any write to a table with that schema.

-We've also built editor integration into [Atom](https://atom.io/) that verifies these invariants and properties whenever a smart contract is modified during development:
+We've also built editor integration for [Atom](https://atom.io/) that verifies these invariants and properties whenever a smart contract is modified during development:

 <img src="shot.png" />